VictoriaMetrics/VictoriaMetrics/docs/managed-victoriametrics/quickstart.md

   <img src="create_deployment_active_email.png" width="800">
 </p>

-## Deployment access
+## Start writing and reading data

-After transition from `PROVISIONING` to `RUNNING` state, VictoriaMetrics is fully operational and ready to accept write or read requests.
-But first, click on deployment name to get the access token:
+After transition from `PROVISIONING` to `RUNNING` state, Managed VictoriaMetrics deployment is fully operational and is ready to accept write and read requests.

+Click on deployment name and navigate to the Access tab to get the access token:

 <p>
   <img src="deployment_access.png" width="800">